muratk3n/thirdwave/en/README.md

 @PplsAction, is crafting its own list of priorities: -Recurring cash payments -Expanded eviction moratorium -Vaccines for all -State funding"

 ---

+Practitioners in these fields like proposing such things though, it makes the sound smart.
+Hell one is thinking abt multiple universes.. isnt that smart?
+Sadly no..
+I gurantee it these ppl are extremely bleeping dumb.

+---

+Fundam phy is stuck, and they know it.
+But they think they need more elaborate ideas to get out of it, enter endless "thought experiments" on time, universes, determinism, etc. But it is very possible what they missed is something basic, but two or three steps ago.
+They built up all this shit thinking that step was real, so the fix will involve fixing that error, or creating something more fundamental than having these "sexy tricks" to get out.

+---